Use SQL to query data (Preview)

 Querying data using SQL does not trigger any plug-ins registered on the RetrieveMultipleRequest or RetrieveRequest messages.
-Any re-writing of the query or results that would normally be performed by such a plug-in will therefore not take effect for a SQL query.
+Any rewriting of the query or results that would normally be performed by such a plug-in will therefore not take effect for a SQL query.

 Queries using the TDS endpoint execute under the service protection API limits.

-Troubleshooting authentication problems
+Troubleshooting connection problems

 Only Azure Active Directory authentication is supported on the Dataverse endpoint SQL connection.
 The preferred authentication mechanism is "Azure Active Directory – Universal" with multi-factor authentication (MFA).
 However, "Azure Active Directory – Password" will work if MFA is not configured.
 If you try to use other forms of authentication, you will see errors like the following.

 - Error returned when using Azure Active Directory – Integrated authentication.